charlie-apolseed/AndroidRestaurantApp/README.md

 - **User Authentication**: Seamlessly log in and sign up through Firebase Authentication.
 - **Restaurant Discovery**: View and explore restaurants shared within your friends’ network.
-- **Google Maps Integration**: Coming soon!
-Utilize the Google Maps API to find restaurant locations and directions.
+- **Google Maps Integration**: Utilize the Google Maps API to visualize restaurant locations.
 - **Personalized Recommendations**: Enjoy recommendations from friends you trust, not strangers or paid advertisers.
+- **AI Features**: Leverage the power of generative AI to get new recommendations and summaries of your visits.
 - **Modern UI**: Built with Jetpack Compose, the app provides a smooth, intuitive user experience.

 ## Tech Stack